Retrospective Tools

 • + Still actively maintained — timer refresh, drawing on cards and hide-column shipped through 2025-2026

-EasyRetro — Cons
+EasyRetro — cons

 • No native health checks, mood tracking or longitudinal trend reporting